>TOPICS

 Emancipation or escape?

 The Brahmanism (or hierarchical) bacillus makes it impossible to draw a clear line between oppressors and oppressed.
-Above all, prevents solidarity among the most oppressed castes and the casteless themselves.
+Above all, it prevents solidarity among the most oppressed castes and the casteless.
 Hence, often Dalits, who have made their way up to the middle class, turn away from the world of the untouchables.
 Understandably, they refuse to deal with poverty and stigmatization and therefore are tempted to deny their origins.

 Negation of freedom, equality, and fraternity